rmscode/binary-garden/docs/hardware/raspberrypi.md

 1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
 2. Copy/Paste the config below and adjust as needed.

-!!! tip "[Here](https://github.com/MichaIng/DietPi/wiki/DietPi-Software-list) is a list of dietpi-software IDs."

 ??? abstract "dietpi.txt - Autostart Chromium in kiosk mode"

     ```txt